Sugar Is Good For You | The Benefits Of Sugar

 Seriously, what is not to love about sugar?

-Since sugar, specifically sugar from fructose, is so important for metabolism, I recommend that the majority of your carbohydrates come from sugar.
+Since sugar, specifically sugar from fructose, is so important for metabolism, I recommend that the majority of the carbohydrates in a healthy diet come from sugar.
+That's right, EAT SUGAR.

 Now, after reading that sentence, and despite all the reasons I just laid out, you probably felt a kick of resistance to this idea.
 Keep in mind that just because mainstream nutrition has conditioned you to believe sugar is bad for you does not mean that it is true.
 The resistance you feel is from this conditioning.